johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_reset_password.rst

 edgedb instance reset-password
 ==============================

-Reset password for a user in the EdgeDB instance.
+Resets password for a user in the EdgeDB instance.

 .. cli:synopsis::